nihonkarateuci/nihonkarateuci.github.io/README.md

 * `README.md` - You're looking at it right now

 ### **Build Guide**
+Run `python3 build.py` to build a folder to deploy to the sftp server

+When modifying build.py, consider the following:

-When deploying the site, include the following files and directories:
+Include the following files and directories:
 * `*.html`
 * `images/` - With the exception of `./images/extras/`
 * `scripts/`